-Support available has been classified into three groups along with a summary of services and eligibility criteria.
+The types of support available has been classified into three groups together with eligibility criteria.

-Level Service Description Eligibility 1 Universal Services Includes leisure centres, libraries, playgrounds, youth clubs, Children's Centre, extended school clubs, holiday clubs, childcare and uniformed clubs such as scouts and guides Accessible to all children with or without a disability 2 Targeted Services Targeted services deliver specialist short break provision for children and young people with disabilities.
+Level Service Description Eligibility 1 Universal Services Includes leisure centres, libraries, playgrounds, youth clubs, Children's Centres, extended school clubs, holiday clubs, childcare and uniformed clubs such as scouts and guides Accessible to all children with or without a disability 2 Targeted Services Targeted services deliver specialist short break provision for children and young people with disabilities.
 A range of organisations are funded to provide activities after school, at weekends and during the school holidays.
 Access to these services ranges from no formal assessment to an assessment through an the Early Help Assessment tool

-22 SBC short breaks statement 2014
+24 SBC short breaks statement 2014

 Level Service Description Eligibility 3 Specialist Services Designed for children/ young people with complex levels of need.
-Short breaks include specialist day care/ overnight stays with a trained Carer.
+Short breaks include specialist day care/ overnight stays with a trained support worker.
 Access to level 3 require a social care and/or health assessment